Michael-Kummer/Michael-Kummer.github.io/_posts/2025-01-05-Volunteerism In Alberta.md

 date: '2024-12-31 16:22:20 -0700'
 ---

-# Currently a WIP.
-Background and discussion are complete

 ##### Background
 <p>The nonprofit sector of Alberta's experiencing new trends and exacerbation of old ones.
 Currently we're seeing declines in the number of Canadians making charitable donations, that some Canadians are feeling more disconnected and not giving money or time, and increased service usage (Giving survey, 2024).
 Given these new changes there needs to be adaptation and new techniques used by nonprofits to engage communities.</p>
 Previously recruiting volunteers entailed a rough strategy consisting of:
 Cold Recruitment -> Training and integration -> Word-of-mouth recruitment

-Given that cold recruitment is more difficult, the negative effects on nonprofits are multiplied.

 From my own personal experience i've found the following to be generally true: